lazare2/dvwatest/doc/sql.md

 automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.

+**Warning:** You might have to replace `localhost:8090` with something else, depending on your setup.

 #### Show Databases

 ```